Peak, valley and intermediate regimes in the lateral van der Waals force: The Classical Interaction

-From Eq. \eqref{eq:potential-energy}, we can see that the stable equilibrium points of $U^{(1)}_\text{cla}$ can be over the corrugation peaks (when $\delta=0$), valleys ($\delta=\pi$), or over points between a peak and a valley ($\delta \neq 0,\pi$).
-Such behaviors are named here as peak, valley and intermediate regimes, respectively.
-From Eqs. \eqref{eq:delta} - \eqref{eq:C}, we can see that when $d_x=0$ one has only the peak regime, for $d_z=0$ we can have peak or valley regimes, whereas for other dipole orientations we have intermediate regimes.
+From Eq. \eqref{eq:potential-energy}, considering the particle fixed at $z=z_0$, we can see that the stable equilibrium points of $U^{(1)}_\text{cla}$ can be over the corrugation peaks (when $\delta=0$), valleys ($\delta=\pi$), or over points between a peak and a valley ($\delta \neq 0,\pi$).
+Such behaviors are named here as peak, valley and intermediate regimes, respectively, and can be visualized in Fig. \ref{fig:regimes}.
+From Eqs. \eqref{eq:delta}-\eqref{eq:C}, we can see that when $d_x=0$ one has only the peak regime, for $d_z=0$ we can have peak or valley regimes, whereas for other dipole orientations we have intermediate regimes.
 We will now investigate each one of these possibilities separately.
-For $d_x=0$, from Eqs. \eqref{eq:B} and \eqref{eq:C}, we have the functions $B=0$ and $C>0$ (since ${\cal R}_{xx}$, the only function ${\cal R}_{ij}$ that can be negative, can not contribute in this case), resulting in $\delta=0$ (peak regime) for any value of $d_y$ and $d_z$.
+For $d_x=0$, from Eqs. \eqref{eq:B} and \eqref{eq:C}, we have the functions $B=0$ and $C>0$ (since ${\cal R}_{xx}$, the only function ${\cal R}_{ij}$ that can be negative, can not contribute in this case), resulting in $\delta=0$ [peak regime, Fig. \ref{fig:regimes}(i)] for any value of $d_y$ and $d_z$.
 On the other hand, for $d_z=0$, we have $B=0$ again, but now $C$ can be negative.
-If we write the components of the dipole vector in spherical coordinates, namely $d_x = |\textbf{d}| \sin\theta \cos\phi $, $d_y = |\textbf{d}| \sin\theta \sin\phi $ and $d_z = |\textbf{d}| \cos\theta $, we obtain that the valley regime occurs for $\theta=\pi/2$ and $\tan^2(\phi)<-\mathcal{R}_{xx}/\mathcal{R}_{yy}$ (dark region in Fig. \ref{fig:regiao-classico}), whereas the peak regime occurs for $\tan^2(\phi)>-\mathcal{R}_{xx}/\mathcal{R}_{yy}$ (lighter region in Fig. \ref{fig:regiao-classico}).
+If we write the components of the dipole vector in spherical coordinates, namely $d_x = |\textbf{d}| \sin\theta \cos\phi $, $d_y = |\textbf{d}| \sin\theta \sin\phi $ and $d_z = |\textbf{d}| \cos\theta $, we obtain that the valley regime [Fig. \ref{fig:regimes}(ii)] occurs for $\theta=\pi/2$ and $\tan^2(\phi)<-\mathcal{R}_{xx}/\mathcal{R}_{yy}$ (dark region in Fig. \ref{fig:regiao-classico}), whereas the peak regime occurs for $\tan^2(\phi)>-\mathcal{R}_{xx}/\mathcal{R}_{yy}$ (lighter region in Fig. \ref{fig:regiao-classico}).
 The border between these two regions (dashed line in Fig. \ref{fig:regiao-classico}) corresponds to the situations where $ U^{(1)}_{\text{cla}} = 0 $, which means that the lateral force vanishes.
-Note that the highest value of $\lambda/z_0$ which belongs to this dashed border occurs when $\phi = n \pi$ (dipole oriented in $x$-direction), and here, it happens at $\lambda/z_0 \approx e$, so that above it there is no value of $\phi$ making possible the valley regime.
-Moreover, the classical behavior shown in Fig. \ref{fig:regiao-classico} can be compared with the quantum one in Fig. \ref{fig:regiao-quantica}, with this latter situation discussed soon.
-From Eqs. \eqref{eq:B} and the formula for ${\cal R}_{xz}$, one can see that when $d_x\neq0$ and $d_z\neq0$ we have the function $B \neq 0$, resulting in the intermediate regime.
+Note that the highest value of $\lambda/z_0$ which belongs to this dashed border occurs when $\phi = 0,\pi$ (dipole oriented in $x$-direction), and here, it happens at $\lambda/z_0 \approx e$, so that above it there is no value of $\phi$ making possible the valley regime.
+From Eqs. \eqref{eq:B} and the formula for ${\cal R}_{xz}$, one can see that when $d_x\neq0$ and $d_z\neq0$ we have the function $B \neq 0$, resulting in the intermediate regime [Fig. \ref{fig:regimes}(iii) and Fig. \ref{fig:regimes}(iv)].
 In this case, the values $x_{\text{min}}$ (minimum values of $U^{(1)}_\text{cla}$) can be computed analytically by solving the equation $kx_{\text{min}}-\delta(d_i d_j,kz_{0}) = 2n\pi$, with $ n \in \mathbb{Z} $, with the phase function $\delta$ obtained from Eqs. \eqref{eq:delta}.